Dutch impose spot border checks in response to asylum seeker surge

 AMSTERDAM Dutch police will carry out spot border checks in response to a surge in asylum seekers into the European Union, the Ministry for Justice said on Monday.

-The two-decade-old era of border-free travel in Europe was unraveling as countries imposed controls on their frontiers in response to an unprecedented influx of migrants.
+The two-decade-old era of border-free travel in Europe was unravelling as countries imposed controls on their frontiers in response to an unprecedented influx of migrants.

-Germany's surprise decision to restore border controls on Sunday had a domino effect, forcing neighbors to shut their own frontiers as thousands of refugees pressed north and west across the continent.
+Germany's surprise decision to restore border controls on Sunday had a domino effect, forcing neighbours to shut their own frontiers as thousands of refugees pressed north and west across the continent.

 "We will increase mobile controls in the border regions," spokeswoman Yvonne Wiggers said, citing a decision by Junior Minister for Security and Justice, Klaas Dijkhoff.